Life After Sepsis

-I’d also like to thank my family and friends for all the support they’ve given me and are continuing to, particularly my daughter Vicky, who worries about me at the best of times, so god knows what she’s been going through!
+I’d also like to thank my family and friends for all the support they’ve given me and are continuing to.
+Particularly my daughter Vicky, who worries about me at the best of times, god knows what she’s been going through!

-Also, thank you for all the comments I’ve received via my website and social media, many from people I don’t know and many from people that I’ve only met once while on my travels!
+Thanks for all the comments I’ve received, either on my website or social media.
 Thank you all I appreciate and am still appreciating everybody’s kind words and thoughts!